iamthefrogy/Macromino/README.md

 5. Macros can be crafted in password-protected 'sheets'.
 6. Code can be obfuscated using the CHAR function within excel.
 7. Auto-open functionality can be used with macro-enabled excel docs.
+8. Macro with ana bility to create a scheduled task, both commonly known auto-start extensibility points (ASEPs).
-8. Pop-ups can be used in the spreadsheet to evade screenshot detection.
+9. Pop-ups can be used in the spreadsheet to evade screenshot detection.
-9. Checks can be written in macros to determine if the excel is opened in the sandbox or virtual environment or not.- https://malware.news/t/excel-4-macros-get-workspace-reference/38892 .
+10. Checks can be written in macros to determine if the excel is opened in the sandbox or virtual environment or not.- https://malware.news/t/excel-4-macros-get-workspace-reference/38892 .
 GET.WORKSPACE(int) can be used to perform various checks.
 Example:
 GET.WORKSPACE(19) - checks for the presence of a mouse GET.WORKSPACE(42) - checks if the device can play sounds
 10. Excel sheets can be hidden and also can be 'very hidden'.
 Hidden Sheets can be made visible either through the Excel GUI of the file, but Very Hidden Sheets cannot be unhidden through the Excel GUI. - https://www.ablebits.com/office-addins-blog/2017/12/20/very-hidden-sheets-excel/<br/><br/>